-The Marshall Aid Commemoration Commission will not be offering a post-doctoral Marshall Sherfield Fellowship in 2016.
-The next competition will be for 2017.
+The Marshall Aid Commemoration Commission will be offering one Marshall Sherfield Fellowship for 2017.
 The first such Fellowships were awarded in 1998 to mark the 50th anniversary of the Marshall Plan.

 The Fellowships, which are funded by the Marshall Sherfield Fellowship Foundation, and administered by the Marshall Commission, enable American scientists or engineers to undertake post-doctoral research for a period of one to two academic years at a British university or research institute.

 The Fellowships are named after Sir Roger Makins FRS, later Lord Sherfield (1904-1996), British Ambassador to the United States from 1953 to 1956 and the architect of the Marshall Scholarships programme.
 He went on to be the Chairman of the Marshall Commission, and of the UK Atomic Energy Authority, and from 1970-1992 was Chancellor of the University of Reading.